 Leanne Barnes is currently the Executive Director West Area and Regional Director, Barwon South West Region, where she is responsible for working with program areas and communities to deliver justice services that are efficient, effective and address the needs of clients and the community.
 Leanne brings a wealth of experience and diverse skills to this role with extensive knowledge of the criminal justice system, strong stakeholder relationships and a comprehensive understanding of government.
 Having worked in Corrections Victoria since 1999, Leanne has held roles across a variety of areas including drug policy, prison master planning and demand management strategies.
 Prior to Corrections Victoria, she was a welfare worker, supporting sexual offenders with an intellectual disability in a residential program.

-Garry is the Project Director with the Department of Justice and Regulation who is responsible for the delivery of the new youth justice centre in Wyndham.
+Garry is the Project Director with the Department of Justice and Community Safety who is responsible for the delivery of the new youth justice centre in Wyndham.
 Garry has been involved in a number of large-scale infrastructure projects, including the Metropolitan Remand Centre, Hopkins Correctional Centre Expansion Project and the Ravenhall Correctional Centre.
 Garry has been a resident of Wyndham City for more than 30 years and brought up his family there.